 Manually Add Tracks

-In the Track field, type in the name of the Track you'd like to assign.
-Click Create new track [track name].
+In the Tracks field, type in the name of the track you'd like to assign.
+Either select from the populated list of tracks which are already in your guide, or click Create new track track name.

-You will have the option to set a color for your track here.
-The track description is for your internal notes only.
-Schedule Track titles may be no longer than 40 characters
+If you've created a new track, you will have the option to set a color for your track.
+The name of the schedule track may be no longer than 80 characters.

 You can assign more than one track designation to a session.
-When you have successfully added your session information and track designation, click Save.
+When you have successfully added your session information and track designation, click Save in the bottom-right.

 Use Template Import to Add Tracks